abiswas3/differentialprivacy/ShufflePrivacy/Readme.md

 <div class=container>
 # Separting local and Shuffle Privacy

+<div class="question">Is there a major difference between mean estimation for histograms and regular mean estimation of a discrete population? [[5][5]] does the same problem as this paper but not for histograms.
+Therefore histograms as they are bucketted, must be easier?</div>

 ## Main Takeaways

 The authors propose a protocol for computing sums for histograms with